Other mental health disorders

 Bulimia nervosa is characterised by eating binges followed by purging to avoid weight gain by self-induced vomiting, or use of laxatives or diuretics.
 Medical complications including damage to tooth enamel, dehydration, intestinal and stomach problems.

-More information on eating disorders is available from the Department of Health.
+More information on eating disorders is available from Head to health.

 Schizophrenia and other psychotic disorders